MF 242 : Considerations for putting photos in your book

 Photos can serve several purposes.
 It can illustrate a point for a business book or how-to manual or it can provide context for a story.
-For Making Fake Star Trek, which is all about acting in a Star Trek fan film, the visuals of the environment and the people are a huge part of the story.
-Thus, it was a no brainer for us to put in photos that not only proved this all happened but to put context to the story!
+For this book, which is all about acting in a Star Trek fan film, the visuals of the environment and the people are a huge part of the story.
+Thus, it was a no brainer for to put in photos that not only proved this all happened but to put context to the story!

 Here are a few important considerations for you, as the author, if you decide to put photos in your book.

 Make sure you own the copyright or intellectual property to any photos you’re using.
 If you’re not the direct copyright holder, you will need to get permission from whoever that is; typically the person who took the photo or some other part that has ownership.
 For this book, we didn’t have a lot of photos of our own as we shot the episode just a year or two shy of the smartphone revolution.
 Further, as cast, we rarely had time to take photos – it wasn’t something we put a lot of thought into at the time.
 Fortunately, we kept in touch with a number of the behind-the-scenes crew who not only took a lot of photos but graciously provided us with many along with permission to use them in our book.
 If you are sourcing photos from another person, you will want to give them credit in your acknowledgments section and / or within the caption text underneath the photo itself.